m0c1-us/contact-widgets/readme.txt

 Tested up to:      4.4.2
 Stable tag:        trunk

-Display contact information on your website beautifully with these simple widgets.
+Beautifully display social media and contact information on your website with these simple widgets.

 == Description ==

 **Note: This plugin requires PHP 5.4 or higher to be activated.**

+This plugin adds two new widgets to your WordPress website:
+* Contact Information: Displays your contact information including email address, phone number, fax and physical address (including a map).
+* Social Media Profiles: Displays your social media profiles in an attractive, intuitive way.

-This plugin adds 2 new widgets to your WordPress site.
-One for displaying social media links and another one to display contact information (email, phone numbers, address).
-Both widgets are compatible with the customizer and will refresh when changes are made.
+Both widgets are compatible with the WordPress Customizer and will automatically refresh when changes are made.

 **Languages Supported:**